 Oregon OSHA collaborates with groups, including business organizations and labor unions, to design better safety and health programs for workers.
-Many of the partnerships take the form of stakeholder advisory committees that assist in the development of new rules, provide input on agency direction on current issues, foster outreach and education with specific industries, and sponsor conferences.
+Many of the partnerships take the form of stakeholder advisory committees that help develop new rules, provide input on agency direction on current issues, foster outreach and education with specific industries, and sponsor conferences.